Sofa Sizes & Dimensions Guide

 Before choosing design, style and comfortability, an essential first step is to measure the space available for your sofa to help you narrow down your options.

-When it comes to sofas, there are 6 types of sofas with varying dimensions in Width, Depth and Seating Capacity.
+When it comes to sofa couches, there are 6 types of sofas with varying dimensions in Width, Depth and Seating Capacity.

 Below are the 6 most common sofa types whose size and dimensions you need to know before purchasing:

-Ideal For: Small living rooms, cosy spaces or as an additional piece to complement a larger sofa in a large space.
+Ideal For: Small living rooms, cosy spaces or as an additional piece to complement a larger couch in a large space.

 Dimensions: